yaolongt/mobile-ecommerce/README.md

-# 🏗️ Thales Assignment App
+# 🏗️ Mobile Ecommerce App

-This repository contains both the frontend and backend components for the Thales assignment project.
+This repository contains both the frontend and backend components for the Mobile Ecommerce App.

 - Frontend: Android Kotlin application built with Jetpack Compose.